cysouw/diathesis/text/c10_participle.md

 c.
 Ich bin verärgert darüber, dass die Nachricht verbreitet wurde.
 :::

-Some verbs that allow for this *sein + Partizip* conversive also allow for a reflexive conversive, like *amüsieren* 'to amuse' [@next], see [@sec:reflexive-preposition-passive].
+Some verbs that allow for this *sein+Partizip* conversive also allow for a reflexive conversive, like *amüsieren* 'to amuse' [@next], see [@sec:reflexive-preposition-passive].
 However, not all verbs allow for both diatheses.
-For example *ärgern* 'to irritate' does not allow the *sein + Partizip* conversive, but does allow the reflexive conversive. [@nnext].
+For example *ärgern* 'to irritate' does not allow the *sein+Partizip* conversive, but does allow the reflexive conversive. [@nnext].
 The verb *anwidern* 'to nauseate' shows the reverse distribution [@nnnext].

 ::: ex
 a.
 Der Witz amüsiert mich.